Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Criterion LTS (Long-Term Support) non-LTS JDK (Java Development Kit) Java SE (Standard Edition) JRE (Java Runtime Environment)

-Length of support 8+ years (Oracle, vendor support) 6 months Includes compiler javac, tools, debugger, documentation, libraries Platform and API defined by standard (JLS, JVM, libraries) Includes JVM + core libraries, no development tools
+Length of support 8+ years (Oracle, vendor support) 6 months Includes javac compiler, tools, debugger, documentation, libraries Platform and API defined by the standard (JLS, JVM, libraries) Includes JVM + core libraries, no development tools

-Issue Every 3 years (e.g. Java 11, 17, 21) Semiannually (e.g. Java 12, 13, 14…) Distributed with every version of Java (LTS and non-LTS) Defines what each version of Java “must have” Bound to a specific version of Java, released with the JDK
+Release Every 3 years (e.g. Java 11, 17, 21) Every half year (e.g. Java 12, 13, 14) Distributed with every version of Java (LTS and non-LTS) Defines what each version of Java “must have” Tied to a specific version of Java, released with the JDK

-Stability Very stable, recommended for business and production More experimental, bring new features faster Provides all the development tools to work with Java Includes basic APIs (Collections, Streams, IO, Concurrency, etc.) Stable environment to run applications
+Stability Very stable, recommended for companies and production More experimental, bring new features faster Provides all development tools for working with Java Contains core APIs (Collections, Streams, IO, Concurrency, etc.) Stable environment for running applications

-Target group Corporations, enterprise solutions, long-term projects Developers, testing new features Programmers and development teams The entire Java community (standardization) End users and environments where applications are only run
+Target group Corporations, enterprise solutions, long-term projects Developers, testing new features Programmers and development teams The entire Java community (standardisation) End users and environments where applications are only run

 LTS versions are the choice for stability and long-term support.
 Companies deploy them in production because they receive security patches and fixes for several years.

-On the contrary, non-LTS versions are short-lived – they come out every six months and bring faster innovations.
-Developers use them to test new features, but in production they are usually moved to the next LTS.
+On the other hand, non-LTS versions are short-term – they are released every half year and bring faster innovations.
+Developers use them for testing new features, but in production it is usually the next LTS that is adopted.

-The Java Development Kit (JDK) is a package of tools that you get with every version of Java and is used directly by developers.
+JDK (Java Development Kit) is a package of tools that you get with every version of Java and which directly serves developers.

 Java SE (Standard Edition) defines the core language standard and API on which the entire ecosystem is built.